Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilter/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilters_VacuumManifold.md

 1. Complete Steps 1-3 from Bottle Sterilization Method (RO Available)
 2. Close it with the cap, then wrap the top with parafilm to maintain sterility. **This shouldn’t be done more than 24 hours in advance of sampling.**
-3. Once the CTD is on deck, take bleached 1 L Nalgene bottles and dispense ~250 ml of the sample from the Niskin into the bottle; close the lid and shake vigorously.
+3. Once the CTD is on deck, take a bleached 1 L Nalgene bottles and dispense ~250 ml of the sample from the Niskin into the bottle; close the lid and shake vigorously.
 Dump.
 This will rid the container of residual bleach.
 Repeat process 2x (= three rinses in total).
 Water must come from the same Niskin that will be the source of the actual sample; otherwise, there will be cross-contamination.

 **Bench Space Preparation:**
 If filtering seawater after collection, complete this vacuum filtration in a dry, sterile area.
 If filtering aliquoted EtOH samples, perform this work in a sterilized Biosafety Cabinet (BSC).